· Nacho Coll · Comparisons · 12 min read

 - Per-file and per-key analytics with daily charts — Granular usage visibility out of the box.

-- $5/mo paid tier — A meaningful paid plan between free and $20+.
+- $5/mo Bodhi tier — A meaningful paid plan that sits below Pinata’s $20 entry point.

 What Pinata offers that IPFS Ninja does not